Loading...

 Biography:

-His current research interests include pervasive computing, affective computing, data mining and analysis for behavioural prediction and network security.
-In these areas, he has published about 40 papers in international journals and conferences.
-He also participated in several national and international projects such as EU-FP6 CASCADS, EU-FP7 ASCENS
+His research interests span pervasive computing, affective computing, data mining and analysis for behavioral prediction, and network security.
+Prof. Bicocchi's contributions to these fields are evident through his publication record, which includes approximately 40 papers in international journals and conferences.
+Additionally, he has actively participated in numerous national and international projects, including EU-FP6 CASCADS and EU-FP7 ASCENS, demonstrating his commitment to advancing research and innovation in computer science.

 Research Interests: